knickels/Player-Stage-Manual/CFGFILES.md

 only two ranging devices, because all the separate sonar sensors are lumped together into one device.
 We don't need to declare each sonar device on an index of its own.
-}

 Finally we use interfaces appropriate to the sensors the robot has, so in our example these are the `position2d`, `blobfinder` interfaces and for our sonar and laser devices we will use the `ranger` interface.

-Putting all this together under the `\provides\ parameter gives us:
+Putting all this together under the `provides` parameter gives us:
 ```
 driver
 (